 Welcome to the second of a series of interviews with spiritual teacher Claire Bourgein on topics pertaining to personal development.
 Claire is a counsellor and meditation instructor with thirty years experience.
 I am grateful she has agreed to share her teachings with us, at Spirit my way.
 If you would like to learn more about Claire’s story, click here.

-In this interview, we will delve into anger because there’s a lot of red hot energy going around.
-We regularly hear about anger in the media, reported as instances of domestic violence, road rage, king hits, terrorism and war, but anger is not always explosive, it can also simmer beneath the surface of daily life, eroding our personal relationships over time, our partnerships, families, and friendships, and adversely affecting our work and community relations.
+In this interview, we delve into anger because there’s a lot of red hot energy going around.
+We regularly hear about anger in the media, reported as instances of domestic violence, road rage, king-hits, terrorism and war, but anger is not always explosive, it can also simmer beneath the surface of daily life, eroding our personal relationships over time, our partnerships, families, and friendships, and adversely affecting our work and community relations.

 I would like my interview with Claire today to begin with a basic evaluation of anger and how it affects you and me, the individual:

 Anger is an emotion.
 There’s nothing wrong with anger, it’s what you do with it that matters.
 It only becomes inappropriate if it hurts another person.
 Anger can also hurt you.
 It can literally kill you if it’s not dealt with at all.
 If people don’t express themselves appropriately the anger boils up in them internally, then one day they become ill or an emotional volcano because they haven’t dealt with it.

 We only get angry for one of two reasons: